AAAI-DISIM-UnivAQ/DALI/Examples/ReadME.md

 ## OS X Issues

-### Fast restart of the MAS
+### Fast restart of the MAS in macOS

-With OS X if you need to start the MAS during debug many times, you can avoid the server error, with the following command
+Within macOS, if you need to start the MAS during debug many times, you can avoid the server TCP error, with the following command

     sudo sysctl net.inet.tcp.msl=1

+but the latest startup script should take care of this automatically.